 - mashed boiled vegetables like carrots and broccoli

-Add the grated cheese and the milk mixture gradually folding with a spatula until you get a creamy, silky consistency (you may not need all the milk, but you’ll notice that the potatoes as they sit will absorb a lot of liquid).
+- Add all of the grated cheese and then the milk mixture gradually folding with a spatula until you get a creamy, silky consistency (you may not need all the milk).
 Taste and adjust the salt.

-Serve with chopped chives or green onions.
-Eat!
+- Serve with chopped chives or green onions.

 If you like this recipe, Pin it!